remuslum/bt4103team13/README.md

 # {10: [(981, 1066)], 4: [(1996, 3608)], 3: [(3635, -1)]}
 ```

-## Step 3 Experience Level Tagging
+### Step 3 Experience Level Tagging

-I looped through each section and extract all the skills out, then label all these skills with the corresponding years of experience.
-For all the other skills that are found not within any section, we just tag the year of experience to be 1.
+We looped through each section and extract all the skills out, then tag all these skills with the corresponding years of experience.
+For all the other skills that are not found within any sections, we just tag the year of experience to be 1.

 Example: extract all the skills with corresponding years from a resume.
 The output is in a Python
 dictionary.